blowfishpro/B9PartSwitch/README.md

 ## Changelog

+# v2.11.1

+* Fix default subtype not activating on the icon

 # v2.11.0

 * Allow switching UI to not be moved to the end of the part action window